 Terms & Rates:

-As you can see the Philippines has a handful of BNPL options to consider based on your spending habits and financial situation.
-Different providers have different rate structures for their buy now and pay later services, but Atome, GCredit by GCash, LazPay Later and SPay Later (Shoppee Philippine) generally offer competitive interest rates.
+As you can see, the Philippines have a handful of BNPL options to consider based on your spending habits and financial situation.
+Rate structures for Buy Now Pay Later services in the Philippines vary depending on the provider, but Atome, GGive by GCash, LazPay Later and SPay Later (Shoppee Philippine) generally offer competitive interest rates.